 I’ve been known to stand in front of large groups of people, pacing back and forth, waving my hands furiously and talking.
-I used to get panic attacks when I did this, but after a lot of practice, I still sweat, but I no longer panic.
+I used to get panic attacks when I did this, but after a lot of practice, the butterflies are still there, but I no longer panic.

 I’ve developed short presentations that cut to the chase in 15 minutes.
 I’ve designed longer presentations that fill an hour.
 Webinars – no… I like to see what they are thinking.
-I like it when Q&A is a part of a presentation because the audience is always smarter than I… and I always forget to say something.
+I like it when Q&A is a part of a presentation because the audience is always smarter than I… and their questions always remind to mention that thing I forgot to say.

 A few of my favorite talks in no particular order are: